Getting a B&B Mortgage

 Unsecured business loan

-If you’re investing most of the capital yourself and only need to borrow a small amount, an unsecured business loan could be an option.
-Normally for amounts of £25,000 or less, unsecured loans can be quick to arrange and don’t require any security, ideal if you only need funding for some minor renovations.
+If you’re investing most of the capital and only need to borrow a small amount, an unsecured business loan could be an option.
+Usually, for amounts of £25,000 or less, unsecured loans can quickly be arranged and don’t require any security, which is ideal if you only need funding for minor renovations.

 How Online Mortgage Advisor can help

-Financing a bed and breakfast isn’t without its challenges, but a specialist broker will be able to help you overcome them so you can get your hospitality dream underway.
+Financing a bed and breakfast has its challenges, but a specialist broker can help you overcome them and get your hospitality dream underway.

-Our unique broker-matching service will pair you up with an advisor who’s perfectly placed to find the mortgage you need.
-We work with lots of brokers who specialise in B&B mortgages, and all you need to do is give us a few details and we’ll do the legwork to find them.
+Our unique broker-matching service will pair you with an advisor who’s perfectly placed to find the mortgage you need.
+We work with many brokers who specialise in B&B mortgages, and all you need to do is give us a few details.
+We’ll do the legwork to find them.

 Ask Us A Question